 The Future of Outdoor Startup Communities

 Gunnison is at the forefront of outdoor industry startups.
-What was once a small ranching town has become the new frontier for recreational opportunities.
+What was once a small ranching town has become the new frontier for recreational opportunities in our outdoor startup communities.
 With over two million acres of public land, 750+ miles of single track, and the famous terrain of Crested Butte Resort, Gunnison County has enough recreation to last a lifetime.
 This landscape has become the land of opportunity for entrepreneurs looking to build authentic outdoor brands.
 Although Gunnison is surrounded by 4 major mountain ranges there is more than just the accessibility to recreational activities that is driving this outdoor entrepreneurial wave.
 The ICELab is Gunnison County’s startup and business resource center which is leading this wave of outdoor startups.

 Having resources like the ICELab has allowed us to stay productive while enjoying all of the recreation surrounding the valley. – Craig Payne